adebayoAdesina/GetlinkedChallenge/README.md

 -> Form Validation using React Fumik and Yup.

+-> Animations using Framer-motion library and react-intersection-observer library.

 -> Spin animation doing fetching state using react-spinners library.

 -> Most CSS are writing in JavaScript using React Styled-Component.